California Gurls: Commercial performance

 On May 24, 2010, "California Gurls" debuted on the Australian Singles Chart at number three, and later reached the number-one spot.
 On the RIANZ Top 10 Radio Airplay Charts, the song came in at number one in New Zealand and also received Gold certification from Recording Industry Association of New Zealand (RIANZ).
 "California Gurls" entered the UK Singles Chart on June 27, 2010, at number one, becoming her second chart-topper in the country.
 The single sold 123,607 copies in the UK in its first week (the second highest number in 2010 after the Helping Haiti charity single "Everybody Hurts").
 After two weeks, the song sold 216,000 copies in the UK.
 On October 29, 2010, the British Phonographic Industry classified the single as a "platinum record" (meaning it has sold over 600,000 units).
 As of October 2013, the single had sold 780,787 copies in the United Kingdom, becoming Perry's third best-selling single there behind "Firework" and "Roar".
 Elsewhere, "California Gurls" reached number one in Canada.
 In Germany, the song rose to number three, staying 37 weeks on the chart.
 "California Gurls" was certified Platinum in Germany in November 2011 for 300,000 units sold.

+In France, "California Gurls" debuted within the top twenty in the issue of July 3, 2010 and reached the top five two weeks later, for three non-consecutives weeks, becoming Perry's third top five in the country.
+The single spent 37 weeks and became the third longuest-running single for the singer after "I Kissed a Girl" (2008) (40 weeks) and "Hot N Cold" (41 weeks).
+"California Gurls" was the twentieth best-selling single in France in 2010, peaked at number one at the French Airplay, and peaked at number three on French Downloads.
+It was later certified platinum in there in 2012 for 140,000 units sold, becoming the singer's third best-selling song.

 "California Gurls" has sold 13 million copies worldwide as of May 2022.